PascalBod/IMTAtlantique-2024/prerequisites_instructions.md

 ![Eclipse download link](images-readme/eclipseInstallerDownload.png)

 > [!IMPORTANT]
-> The link above points to version 2023-03 of Eclipse for C/C++ Developers.
+> The link above points to version 2023-03 of Eclipse Installer.
 Be sure to download this version.

 Extract the contents of the downloaded file into a directory.
 For what follows, we consider that this directory is `~/DevTools`.